tzhiru/csc365-project/docs/performance_writeup.md

 Planning Time: 0.392 ms
 Execution Time: 67.638 ms
 ```
-This improved the time as well.
+This improved the time as well, as it now uses an index scan for the search parameter.